Skip to the content

 Montgomery County Historic Preservation Tax Credit

-To encourage the restoration and preservation of historic properties, the Montgomery County Council passed legislation (Chapter 52, Article VI) in 1984 creating a historic preservation tax credit program for county-designated historic properties.
-Owners of property listed in the Montgomery County Master Plan for Historic Preservation are eligible to receive a credit for documented expenses for exterior maintenance, restoration or preservation work.
-The tax credit is applied towards County real property taxes.
+To encourage the restoration and preservation of historic properties, the Montgomery County Council passed legislation (Chapter 52, Article VI) in 1984, creating a historic preservation tax credit program from County-designated historic properties.
+Owners of property listed in the Montgomery County Master Plan for Historic Preservation are eligible to receive a credit for documented expenses for exterior maintenance, restoration, or preservation work for the buildings and features in existence when the resource was designated.
+The credit is applied to the Montgomery County Real Estate Property Tax account.

 Historic Preservation Tax Credit workshop recordings